We’ve missed you, join us!

-- The team behind Toronto Star‘s “The Last Orca” is nominated in Best Digital Design and Best Digital Editorial Package.
+- Toronto Star‘s “The Last Orca” is a Gold winner in Best Digital Editorial Package and Best Digital Design.

 The National Media Awards Foundation is extremely grateful for the support from the Government of Canada and The Reader’s Digest Foundation of Canada.
 Special thanks also to Natalie Vineberg for creating this year’s visuals, and to Vesselin Stroumsky for developing our online submissions and judging platforms.